 The younger brother was charged with second-degree murder, convicted by a jury of manslaughter of both deputies and sentenced to 2 to 21 years in prison.

-Deputy Sheriff Gardner was survived by his wife, son, two daughters, three brothers and four sisters.
+Deputy Sheriff Gardner, from Jasper, was survived by his wife, son, two daughters, three brothers and four sisters.
 He had been deputized by the sheriff that day to make the arrest.

 United States Army